2014 Educating Advocates: Teaching Advocacy Skills -

 Where Do We Go From Here: Establishing, Nurturing and Expanding the Impact of Advocacy Programs

 While our conference will run from Tuesday through Thursday, we are adding an optional half day program on Friday morning at no additional cost to EATS attendees.
 This program will focus specifically on designing individual, short-term, and long term advocacy training calendars for firms and government agenies, to include practicing teaching methodologies and how to develop internal advocacy teaching programs within your organization.
 Attendees will be taught how to critique and how to teach others to critique as well.

-Those desiring to attend must sign-up for this session separately so that we can manage the event.
+Those desiring to attend must sign-up for this session separately.
 Space will be limited due to the hands-on nature of the training and critiquing that will occur.